IngridKJ/mpsa_newmark/README.md

 ### Energy decay analysis of MPSA-Newmark with absorbing boundaries
 The energy decay analysis is performed both for successive refinement of the grid, as well as for varying wave incidence angles.
-In both cases the kinetic energy values for each time step in each simulation is saved in files within the directory [energy_values](./convergence_analysis/energy_values/).
+In both cases the kinetic energy values for each time step in each simulation are saved in files within the directory [energy_values](./convergence_analysis/energy_values/).

 Grid refinement: